dark-side/sports-hub/products/sport_news_portal/web_application_features/social_networks/README.md

 ## Prototype of the feature

+Please click [here](https://www.figma.com/proto/lVmiGA96ZPah8B8cADNZrb/Social-Networks?node-id=7214%3A523&viewport=278%2C5%2C0.10142996907234192&scaling=min-zoom) to see a clickable prototype.

-  Please click [here](https://www.figma.com/file/lVmiGA96ZPah8B8cADNZrb/Social-Networks?node-id=0%3A36) to see a clickable prototype for the feature.
+Please click [here](https://www.figma.com/file/lVmiGA96ZPah8B8cADNZrb/Social-Networks?node-id=0%3A36) to see mockups that were included in the prototype and additional style guides.

 ## User stories